 A Self-Management program takes place in 2.5 hour long weekly sessions over 6 weeks and is widely considered a best practice in chronic disease self-management.

-In the Toronto Central LHIN region, we offer two types of Self-Management programs:
+In Ontario Health - Toronto region, we offer two types of Self-Management programs:

 The Self-Management program is a peer-led model for promoting healthy behaviour change.
 Peer support among persons with the same chronic health problem may be especially effective, combining the benefits of both receiving and providing social support.
 As such, workshops are delivered by peers who can help engender healthy behaviour change in participants.

 |More Information||How is the Self-Management Program part of the continuum of care?|

 Self-Management program is a licensed program from Self-Management Resource Centre.
 This program follows a standardized process that has proven to help people learn to better manage the symptoms of living with chronic health conditions.
 The program does not conflict with existing programs or treatment.
 Treatment is not altered.
 For medical questions, participants are referred to their health care provider.